On Friday, March 30th 2019, we celebrate Vincent van Gogh’s 166th birthday. He will forever hold a place in the hearts of those who love his work.

 - Lead poisoning: Because Vincent used lead based paints there are some who believe he suffered from lead poisoning from nibbling at paint chips.

 Now for the sake of formalities and those who don’t know Vincent.

 Vincent Willem van Gogh was a Dutch post-Impressionist painter whose work, notable for its rough beauty, emotional honesty and bold color, had a far-reaching influence on 20th-century art.
 After years of painful anxiety and frequent bouts of mental illness, he died aged 37 from a gunshot wound, generally accepted to be self-inflicted (although no gun was ever found).
 His work was then known to only a handful of people and appreciated by fewer still.

 Van Gogh began to draw as a child, and he continued to draw throughout the years that led up to his decision to become an artist.
 He did not begin painting until his late twenties, completing many of his best-known works during the last two years of his life.
 In just over a decade, he produced more than 2,100 artworks, consisting of 860 oil paintings and more than 1,300 watercolors, drawings, sketches and prints.
 His work included self portraits, landscapes, still lifes, portraits and paintings of cypresses, wheat fields and sunflowers. (source: http://en.wikipedia.org/wiki/Vincent_van_Gogh)

-In celebration of Vincent Van Gogh here are some of my favorites below.
+In celebration of Vincent Van Gogh here are some favorites below.
 What are yours?